 It’s worth saying here that although a voucher or gift card seems like a perfectly thoughtful clutter free gift because it’s small – it’s not!

 Remember – that voucher will then be spent on STUFF.

 So – think about what the voucher is for before you buy it – as you could inadvertently be adding to the clutter even if you think you’re not…

 For example – maybe you buy an Amazon voucher for someone, thinking that they would be able to buy films to watch digitally.
 BUT the recipient of the voucher could easily get a physical DVD instead – which would be clutter…

 If the recipient can get items rather than have an experience from those vouchers, then they will eventually still add to the clutter, which is definitely worth keeping in mind.

-There are so many ways you can give amazing gifts without adding to clutter, you just have to think outside the box a little!
+There are so many ways you can use clutter free gift giving successfully – you just have to think outside the box a little!

 This year, why not try and give clutter free gifts and see how it goes!